sagorbrur/bangla-bert/README.md

 ## Acknowledgements

 * Thanks to Google [TensorFlow Research Cloud (TFRC)](https://www.tensorflow.org/tfrc) for providing the free TPU credits - thank you!
-* Thank to all the people around, who always helping us to buildi something for Bengali.
+* Thank to all the people around, who always helping us to build something for Bengali.

 ## Reference
 * https://github.com/google-research/bert